Canonical domains for coadjoint orbits: Appendix: The domain of the complexified Liouville vector field

-In the product subalgebra $\gg^\C\times \gg^\C$ and in its product integration we use the subindex $\Delta$ to refer to diagonal subalgebras and subgroups; the subindex $\Delta^\theta$ describes the image of diagonal subalgebras and subgroups by the involution which is the identity on the first factor and $\theta$ on the second factor.
+In the product Lie algebra $\gg^\C\times \gg^\C$ and in its product integration, we use the subindex $\Delta$ to refer to diagonal subalgebras and subgroups; the subindex $\Delta^\theta$ describes the image of diagonal subalgebras and subgroups by the involution that is the identity on the first factor and $\theta$ on the second factor.
 We use the same notation for the Lie algebra isomorphism $f_1$ and for its integration.

-The following lemma contains straightforward computations: \begin{lemma} The isomorphism $f$ in (\ref{eq:iso-quat}) has the following properties: \begin{enumerate}[(i)] \item It identifies the subgroups $\KK^\C$, $\GG^\C$ and $\KK^\mathbb{H}$ with $\KK^\C_\Delta$, $\GG^\C_\Delta$ and $\KK^\C\times \KK^\C$. \item It takes $\cO^\mathbb{H}$ to the $\GG^\C\times \GG^\C$-orbit of $(x,x)$. \item It intertwines $\theta^\C$ and the transposition of factors. \end{enumerate} \end{lemma}
+The following lemma contains straightforward computations: \begin{lemma} The isomorphism $f_1$ in (\ref{eq:iso-quat}) has the following properties: \begin{enumerate}[(i)] \item It identifies the subgroups $\KK^\C$, $\GG^\C$ and $\KK^\mathbb{H}$ with $\KK^\C_\Delta$, $\GG^\C_\Delta$, and $\KK^\C\times \KK^\C$. \item It takes $\cO^\mathbb{H}$ to the $\GG^\C\times \GG^\C$-orbit of $(x,x)$. \item It intertwines $\theta^\C$ and the transposition of factors. \end{enumerate} \end{lemma}

-On the semisimple product Lie algebra and Lie group we fix the `anti diagonal' Iwasawa decomposition:
+On the semisimple product Lie algebra and Lie group, we fix the `anti-diagonal' Iwasawa decomposition:

-Via the isomorphism $f_1$ in (\ref{eq:iso-quat}) we induce an Iwasawa decomposition for $\GG^\mathbb{H}$ whose nilpotent Lie algebra we denote by $\nn^\mathbb{H}$.
+Via the isomorphism $f_1$ in (\ref{eq:iso-quat}), we induce an Iwasawa decomposition for $\GG^\mathbb{H}$ whose nilpotent Lie algebra we denote by $\nn^\mathbb{H}$.
 By item (ii) in Lemma \ref{lem:intertwine} $\tilde{x}$ corresponds to a hyperbolic element.
 Thus, $\cO^\mathbb{H}$ supports the corresponding Iwasawa ruling (and its opposite one).